RoboticaWerenfridus/robotica-beta/README.md

 These are all the explanations of the following types of files:

 ## File Types
-Note that if there is "-beta" after the name these are NOT FINISHED and we are not responsable for any damages on your robot!

 SR - School Robot, these are for a robot with a Motor Controller and custom settings, change if needed!
 Warning these are not supported on a NON-Motor Controller robot

 C-CT (Controller-CT) - This is controller using a Xbox Controller, supported for Motor Controller & Normal